What is a Telemedicine Emergency Failure?

 - When the patient address was in a different state. the dispatcher did not have the technology to transfer.

 - The doctor was rushing the emergency handoff.
 The doctor’s address (not the patient’s address) shows up on the 911 screens.
-The dispatcher did not understand the request. said they could handle the case, and sent a unit to the doctor’s address on the screen.
+The dispatcher did not understand the request but said they could handle the case.
+They sent a unit to the doctor’s address on the screen.

 - A doctor called 9-1-1 and said she was calling on behalf of a patient in another area.
 She needed to be transferred.
 The police officer handling dispatch asked ‘Are you the person who is having an emergency?’
 ‘Where are you located now?”
 The officer stated it is not their policy to transfer or send units to people who did not call 9-1-1 themselves.
 The officer instructed the doctor to have the patient call 9-1-1 themselves.